Eating raw strawberries after exercise is beneficial for athletes, as they may:

 Vitamin C, melatonin, folate, fiber, anthocyanins, and other flavonoids in strawberries make them such a great post-workout snack.

-Firstly, raw strawberries are a great post-workout snack because they’re packed with vitamin C. Actually, strawberries are among the richest fruits in vitamin C. Just a cup provides almost 100% of the Daily Value.
+Firstly, raw strawberries are a great post-workout snack because they’re packed with vitamin C. Strawberries are among the richest fruits in vitamin C. Just a cup provides almost 100% of the Daily Value.

-But, athletes should avoid consuming extremely high dosages of vitamin C from dietary supplements.
+However, athletes should avoid consuming extremely high dosages of vitamin C from dietary supplements.
 Too much vitamin C may have detrimental effects on muscle hypertrophy!
-Only reasonable amounts from food are good for athletic performance.
+Only reasonable amounts of food are good for athletic performance.

 Benefits of Melatonin for athletes